Rikenunes8/feup-asso-HouseOfThings/docs/product-envisioning.md

 ### Real-time System Monitoring

 We prioritize providing users with live updates on the state of their home automation system.
 Users can access real-time information about device statuses, rules and activity logs.
-This enhances the user experience by enabling quick identification and resolution of potential issues or inefficiencies within the system.
+This ensures users can stay informed and take necessary actions promptly.

 ### Extensibility and Device Integration